rockerBOO/awesome-neovim/README.md

 - [CopilotC-Nvim/CopilotChat.nvim](https://github.com/CopilotC-Nvim/CopilotChat.nvim) - A chat interface for GitHub Copilot that allows you to directly ask and receive answers to coding-related questions.
 - [tzachar/cmp-ai](https://github.com/tzachar/cmp-ai) - This is a general purpose AI source for nvim-cmp, easily adapted to any restapi supporting remote code completion.
 - [milanglacier/minuet-ai.nvim](https://github.com/milanglacier/minuet-ai.nvim) - Minuet offers code completion from popular LLMs including OpenAI (compatible), Gemini, Claude, and more providers.
 Dance with intelligence in your code.
+- [yetone/avante.nvim](https://github.com/yetone/avante.nvim) - Chat with your code as if you are in Cursor AI IDE.

 ## Programming Languages Support